Climbing Mt. Kilimanjaro – When to climb?

-Mt Kilimanjaro Best Season the main trekking seasons on Kilimanjaro correspond with the mountain’s two dry seasons an imprecise term, the weather being occasionally inclement during these periods too namely January to mid-March and June to December.
+The best seasons for trekking Mt.
+Kilimanjaro correspond with the mountain’s two dry seasons.
+Although the weather may be occasionally inclement, it is recommended to climb January to mid-March and June to December.

-Best time to Climb Kilimanjaro Of course, you can trek up Kilimanjaro in the rainy season, but not only is there a much higher chance of trekking in the rain, but the summits of Kibo and Mawenzi are also likely to be wreathed in the thick cloud too.
+Of course, you can trek up Kilimanjaro during the rainy season.
+Yet there is a greater chance of trekking in the rain, getting wet and feeling uncomfortable.
+And the summits of Kibo and Mawenzi are more likely to be wreathed in thick clouds, obscuring your views.
+Again the best seasons are the dry seasons.

 Indeed, several agencies even suspend their operations in November and December, deciding that any trek up Kilimanjaro is foolhardy at this time and the rewards for the trekkers considerably less.
 Curiously, however, Christmas and New Year, when the weather is far from perfect, are actually the most popular times for climbing Kilimanjaro.